steveblue/angular2-rollup/README.md

-### Package Spec 4.0 Library Build
+### Package Format 5.0 Library Build

 * `$ ngr build lib`

-`ngr` provides a build for developing Angular libraries that conforms to the Angular Package Spec 4.0.
+`ngr` provides a build for developing Angular libraries that conforms to the Angular Package Format 5.0.

-Jason Aden gave a presentation about Angular Package Spec 4.0 at ng-conf 2017.
+Jason Aden gave a presentation about Angular Package Format 4.0 at ng-conf 2017.
 [Packaging Angular](https://youtu.be/unICbsPGFIA).

-To develop component libraries, scaffold an app with the `--lib` flag.
-Update an existing scaffolded app to support the library build with `ngr update --lib`.

-`tsconfig.lib.json` and `tsconfig.lib.es5.json` configure `ngc` during the library build.

-The library build is configured in `build.config.js`.
+Package Format 5.0 is largely unchanged from 4.0, except for conforming some of the bundles to specific paths in the distributed package.

+Generate the configuration required for library packages with `ngr generate lib` or use `ngr generate wizard`.

+`ngr generate lib --name my-lib --dir src/app/shared/lib`

+After you have generated some components for the library, use `ngr build lib` to build the library in the `dist` folder.

+`ngr build lib -c src/app/shared/lib/lib.config.json`

+Once all the necessary configuration files are in place and some modules have been generated for the library, make sure import each module in the `index.ts`.
+In each module, export all the necessary classes.

 ## Testing